Fred Dushin Ben Smith Dale Desprey Bill Maloney Bruce Fowler Dave Bobeck Dixon Kenner Alan Richer Mike Loidice

 2. A warped cover or pan will not seal.
 Make sure the cover or pan edges are not warped from over-torquing of the bolts.
 If so, a bit of gentle flat-filing with a fine file is in order to take the lumps down.
 If it's not flat, it won't seal.
 Use a metal straightedge to check for this.

-3. Don't' overtorque the fasteners.
+3. Don't' over torque the fasteners.
 Tighter is not better with gaskets.

 4. A bit of sealer on one surface (usually the removable bit, not the block) is a good idea.
 This is my regimen, and it usually works well.
 Good luck!

-Copyright Dixon Kenner, 1995-2008.
-Last modified March 15, 2005.
+Copyright Dixon Kenner, 1995-2011.
+Last modified April 17, 2009.

 Comments?
 Send mail to Dixon Kenner or Benjamin Smith